 Appealing your parking ticket

-If you wish to appeal your parking ticket, please complete the on-line parking explanation form using the link, or download and complete a printable copy of the form and deliver it to Council's administration building in Lyndon Rd, Hastings, or post it to Hastings District Council, Private Bag 9002, Hastings 4156.
+If you wish to appeal your parking ticket, please complete the on-line parking explanation form using the link, or download and complete a printable copy of the form and deliver it to Council's customer service centre in Lyndon Rd, Hastings, or post it to Hastings District Council, Private Bag 9002, Hastings 4156.

 When reviewing your explanation, our Parking Team will take into consideration the law and general consistency of decisions.